 '''

 EXEC SQL

 SET TRANSACTION NAME t1;

 EXEC SQL

-SET TRANSACTION NAME t1 READ WRITE;

 '''

-- Τίρ - It is good programming practice to specify a transaction's access mode, even when it is READ WRITE.
+- SET TRANSACTION NAME t1 READ WRITE; It is good programming practice to specify a transaction's access mode, even when it is READ WRITE.
+It makes an application's source code easier to read and debug because th - READ WRITE.
 It makes an application's source code easier to read and debug because the program's intentions are clearly spelled out.